 Applicants are required to present their findings twice: 1) during a designated Award competition session to the judging panel in the form of a poster presentation, and 2) during a regular session (General Session or Exhibit Hall) in the form of an oral or poster presentation, depending on the acceptance of the abstract for either oral or poster presentation.
 If the abstract is accepted as a poster, the same poster should be used for both presentations in the poster format recommended at www.iadr.org.

-This awards competition will be held in the morning on Wednesday June 19th, 2019 in Vancouver.
+This awards competition will be held in the morning on (TBD) in Washington DC.
 All finalists must be present on that day to compete in the poster competition.

 All finalists will be invited to attend the IADR Craniofacial Biology Research group business meeting during the IADR General Session, at which the winner will be announced, and the award certificate received.
 The cash portion of the award will be issued at a later date (usually 3-4 weeks after the meeting).
 The remaining finalists will receive a Certificate of Excellence.